Steam Corrupted Update Files: 3 Quick Fixes ⚡

 2. Find the game you want to uninstall.

-5. Confirm the uninstallation by clicking again Uninstall.
+5. Confirm the uninstallation by clicking again on Uninstall.

 2. Clear the download cache on Steam

-After uninstalling the game, the next step is to clear the Steam download cache to remove any corrupted files.
+After uninstalling the game, the next step is to clear your Steam download cache to remove any corrupted files.
 Follow these simple steps:

 1. Open the Steam client.